Without a doubt, you’ve already realized it’s more complex to be a leader today than it was even a few decades ago.

-With the vast majority of churches struggling in some way, it’s time to rethink our future mission.
+With the vast majority of churches and organizations struggling in some way, it’s time to rethink our future mission.

 Attendance at most churches is stagnant or dropping and even whole denominations are being redefined, because, as I outlined in this blog series, even Christians who are attending church are attending less often.